rumpkernel/buildrump.sh/README.md

 avoiding the overhead of OS virtualization.
 Also, root privileges are not mandated.

+An example use case is [fs-utils](http://github.com/stacktic/fs-utils) which uses rump kernels to access file system images.
 For more information on rump kernels, see http://www.NetBSD.org/docs/rump/

 See also the [wiki](http://github.com/anttikantee/buildrump.sh/wiki/TODO) for a short-term TODO list.